Inzhenerka/docs.getdbt.tech/website/docs/docs/install-dbt-extension.md

 - Users without an existing dbt account can register quickly and easily through an online registration form.
 You only need to provide your name and email address.
 Having a dbt account is optional, but you can create one if you choose to.
 - Users with an existing dbt account can connect their account using a `dbt_cloud.yml` credentials file.

-The VS Code extension is free for up to 15 users per organization.
+The VS Code extension is free for organizations with up to 15 users.

 ### New user registration